chuckersjp/coreos-iso-maker/README.md

-# coreos-iso-maker V2.0
+# coreos-iso-maker V2.1
-Create a single coreos ISO for OCP 4.x installs when you need to set static IPs
+This version incorporates the ability to generate either a single ISO for OCP 4.x installations or multiple ISOs depending on needs.
+These ISOs are created for when you need statis IPs.

-This project is borderline close to a gist but should be enough to get you started.

 # Problem definition
 Some customers would like to use static IPs for their OCP nodes but don't have a working DHCP server for various reasons.
 This can be done using the ISO for CoreOS and messing with the boot parameters.
 However, this is involves lots of error prone typing.
 This project is designed to work around that and originally created individualized ISOs for each node.
-In v2.0, it now creates a single ISO with a menu item for each node being built.
+In v2.1, it can be used to  create a single ISO with a menu item for each node being built.
 Due to screen space limitations, it is NOT recommend that you use this to create more than 7 nodes at a time (1 bootstrap, 3 master control planes, and 3 worker nodes).
 It _might_ work, but you might have problems with the display on boot.
 Caveat user.
+If you would prefer to have multiple ISOs, there is a separate playbook for that.

 # Variables to define
 In the `group_vars/all.yml` file, define the following variables: